Brexit means big changes to the way we trade

 From July 2021: Traders moving all goods will have to make declarations at the point of importation and pay relevant tariffs.
 Full safety and security declarations will be required, while for sanitary and phytosanitary (SPS) commodities there will be an increase in physical checks and the taking of samples: checks for animals, plants and their products will now take place at GB Border Control Posts.

 Exporters also face major changes.
 The UK will be treated as a ‘third country’ by the EU unless a free-trade deal is concluded beforehand.
 This means that tariffs will apply to most UK exports.
-Our government has set a deadline of October 15 for concluding a trade deal.
 As with imports, UK exports will be subject to full customs procedures.
 There will be additional licences and procedures for controlled goods.

 HM Revenue & Customs has written to VAT-registered businesses that trade with the EU and/or the rest of the world, highlighting actions they need to take to continue trading with the EU from January 1, 2021.

 There’s more detail in the Border Operating Model, a guide to how the border with the EU will work beyond the transition period.